sverweij/dependency-cruiser/doc/rules-reference.md

 #### Usage notes

-- You can set up multiple rules with a `reachable` attribute in the `to` section.
+- :bulb: You can set up multiple rules with a `reachable` attribute in the `to` section.
 If you do so, make sure you give a `name` to each rule.
 It's not only the only way dependency-cruiser can keep reachable rules apart - it will be for you as well :-).
-- Different from other rules, rules with a `reachable` attribute can only have
+- :bulb: Different from other rules, rules with a `reachable` attribute can only have
   - `path` and `pathNot` in the `from` part of the rule
   - `path` and `pathNot` alongside the `reachable` in the `to` part of the rule
     (these limitations might get lifted somewhere in the future)